aiur100/dart_in_lambda/README.md

  3. AWS SAM (This may be temporary).
  4. Dart

  # Project Layout
  ── LICENSE.md

 ├── README.md

 ├── compile.Dockerfile

 ├── compile_deploy.sh

 ├── docker-compose.yml

 ├── env.json

 ├── events

 │   ├── apigateway_get_event.json

 │   └── test_event.json

 ├── lib

 │   └── api_gateway

 │       ├── handler.dart

 │       ├── local_api_only.dart

 │       └── main.dart

 ├── local.Dockerfile - This is used for local development

 ├── local_test.sh

 ├── pubspec.yaml

 ├── samconfig.toml

 ├── template.yaml

 ├── test

 │   └── handler_test.dart

 └── test.sh

 # Dart Set-up
- `dart pub get` to get all the dependcies.
+ - `dart pub get` to get all the dependcies.
+  - In the samconfig.toml file you'll need to add your AWS profile name there.
+This is the profile in your aws key and secret on your local machine for your AWS account.
+Right now its set to my own.

 # Scripts
 - `compile_deploy.sh` will use a docker container to compile our code for an arm64 environment and then deploy it using AWS SAM.